acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/programs.md

 ### Trying It Out ###

 Once `cfx run` has launched Firefox you can try out the new add-on.
-Load a page that contains some text that is not in English, for example:
+Load a page containing some text that is not in English.
+For example:
 [http://www.mozilla-europe.org/fr/](http://www.mozilla-europe.org/fr/).

 Select some text on that page and right-click to activate the context menu.